karlh001/archiveguard/README.md

 ## Download

-For quick set-up, simply download the file named "ag" from the repro.
+For quick set-up, simply download the file named "ag" (linux) or "ag.exe" for Windows.

+## Operating Systems

+For Windows, download ag.exe and follow this [post](https://github.com/karlh001/archiveguardian/wiki/AG-on-Windows).

+For Linux, download "ag".
+Due to many different varients of Linux, if this does not work, try the ag.pyc using python but [read me](https://github.com/karlh001/archiveguardian/wiki/ag.pyc-File) first.

-## Installation
+## Installation Linux

 Download and unpack the archive.
 Copy 'ag' to your user bin for easy use on the command line.